micro/micro/web/README.md

 # Micro Web

-Micro web provides a visual point of entry for the micro environment and should replicate the features of the CLI.
+Micro web provides a dashboard to view and query services as well as a reverse proxy to serve micro web applications.
+We believe in web apps as first class citizens in a microservice world.

 <p align="center">
   <img src="web.png" />